 A pilot restraint harness (if fitted) is designed to secure the pilot inside the basket during landing.
 The harness consists of the waist belt secured with a seat belt type buckle and a strap of adjustable length with the clips on both ends.
 One clip is to be fixed to a D ring on the waist belt and the other to the D ring on the basket floor.
+One more restraint harness (for pilot's assistant) can be fitted to the same D ring on the basket floor as the pilot's restaint harness.
 The pilot should wear and adjust the waist belt before landing and adjust the strap length during approach.
 The length of the strap must allow the pilot to reach all controls while preventing him from falling over the basket rim.
 In emergency the waist belt can be released quickly.